deepsnowland/TLD-Gear-Variation/README.md

 With craftable tools the mod aims to give the game a bit of tool progression, so that you're not stuck without a knife or hammer on harder difficulties.

+Currently the mod adds a total of 10 tool variants, that includes:
+- 2 Axes,
+- 3 Knives,
+- 2 Sleeping Bags,
+- 2 Hammers,
+- A Hacksaw

 # Item IDs

 - Axes: Splitting Axe and Carpenter's Axe